p2panda/handbook/specification/key_group.md

 If accepted, the public key that created the _key group membership request_ is now included in the key group's key set.
 If the membership request defines a `member` key group, that key group's key set is included instead.

-If denied, all _key group membership requests_ by the same public key should be considered invalid.
+If rejected, all _key group membership requests_ by the same public key and the same `member` value should be considered invalid.

-#### Schema `key-group-membership-limit`
+#### Schema `key_group_membership_limit_v1`

 ```
-membership: owner(group-membership)
+membership: owner(key_group_membership_v1)
 public_key: string
-from_hash: string
+? from_operation_id: string
-to_hash: string
+to_operation_id: string
 ```

 Imagine someone has been a member of a key group for 2 years but now you want to kick them out: You can now limit their membership to a specific set of operations within that group by adding a key group membership limit.
-Once a limit has been created for a `key-group-membership` only operations signed by `public_key` contained in [`from_hash`:`to_hash`] will be valid.
+Once a limit has been created for a membership, only operations that are preceeding `to_operation_id` and following `from_operation_id` (if set) are valid.
 You can create any number of these limits for a group membership.

-### Message Field Type `author-relation`
+### Schema Field Definition: Field Type `owner`

 - The field definition looks similar to `relation`
-- The hash in the `references` field must be an _authorised schema_.
-Any message for which this does not hold is invalid.
+- The schema id in the `references` field must reference an _authorised schema_.
+Any schema field definition for which this does not hold is invalid.

 #### Extension to the _schema schema_ CDDL:

 ```
 field-definition /= {
-    type: "author-relation",
+    type: "owner",
     name: field-name,
-    references: hash
+    references: schema_id
 }
 ```